0x1-A/AutoMemProc_Beta/README.md

 ## Key Features

 **User-friendly interface**: AutoMemProc is designed with users in mind.
 Its straightforward design ensures even those unfamiliar with memory forensic tools can navigate with ease.
 Key features include:
-- **Path Input**: Users can directly specify paths to memory images without navigating through complex file hierarchies.
+- **Path Input**: Users can directly specify path to memory images without navigating through complex file hierarchies.
 - **Image Selection**: The tool intelligently detects and lists all available memory images from a specified directory, offering users a simple choice rather than manual file input.
-- **Numbered Options**: To simplify choices, menu options are associated with specific numbers, allowing for fast and mistake-free navigation.
+- **Numbered Options**: To simplify choices, menu options are associated with specific numbers, allowing for fast navigation.
 - **Command Simplicity**: All commands in AutoMemProc are optimized for clarity, ensuring users don't need extensive documentation to operate the tool.

 **Automatic Image Detection**:
-- The tool automatically scans and detects all memory image files in the provided directory.
+- The tool automatically scans and detects all memory image files in the provided directory or if the tool in the same folder as memory image.
 - It then displays them in an easy-to-read list format, eliminating the need to remember exact file names.

 **Saved Paths**: